Bachelor of Science in Bioinformatics

 Core Courses for Bioinformatics Major

-The core courses are divided into anchoring, foundation, project and disciplinary elective courses.
+The core courses feature four categories: anchoring, foundation, project and disciplinary elective courses.

 Anchoring Courses

-Three anchoring courses are the centre-piece of the programme.
-It is expected that one anchoring course is taken in each of Year 1, 2 and 3/4 of the programme.
-These courses adopt a case-based problem-solving approach to support interdisciplinary integration of subject-specific content at each year level (horizontal integration), and provide a consistent backbone for the curriculum across different year levels (vertical integration).
-Students are required to complete the following anchoring courses:
+Three anchoring courses are the centre-piece of the four-year programme.
+These courses adopt a case-based problem-solving approach to support interdisciplinary integration of subject-specific content at each year level (horizontal integration), while providing a consistent backbone for the curriculum across different year levels (vertical integration).
+Here are the compulsory anchoring courses:

 • Introduction to Biomedical Data Science